-Mortgage interest rates had been on the rise for the majority of 2018, before slowing to where they are now, below 4.5% according to Freddie Mac's Primary Mortgage Market Survey.
+Mortgage interest rates were on the rise for the majority of 2018, before slowing to where they are now, around 4.3% per Freddie Mac's Primary Mortgage Market Survey.

 The interest rate you secure when buying a home not only greatly impacts your monthly housing costs, but also impacts your purchasing power.